SILMARILS: Compact Post-Quantum Authentication for Blockchain Systems

 The paper provides the formal construction, security model, and proofs for SILMARILS.

-At a high level, SILMARILS is built from a small algebraic core over a finite field and perfect 2-out-of-2 Shamir secret sharing.
+At a high level, SILMARILS is built from a minimal algebraic core over a prime field and perfect 2-out-of-2 Shamir secret sharing.
 It supports two complementary modes:

 Although information-theoretic signatures are known to be possible, existing constructions do not provide efficient, reusable, and simulation-secure signatures in the multi-party, multi-use setting.
-The central contribution of SILMARILS is achieving information-theoretic security while retaining efficiency, scalability, and practical deployability for modern distributed systems.
+The central contribution of SILMARILS is achieving information-theoretic security in the three-party mode and quantum-secure unforgeability in the two-party mode within a single algebraic framework, while retaining efficiency, scalability, and practical deployability for modern distributed systems.

 The Post-Quantum Security Cost Curve